RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 exactly the same thing!

 Last but not least, let us consider a representative of a newer front of memory-safe languages, Rust.
-The code can be seen on~@hello-rust.
+The code is demonstrated in~@hello-rust.

 #figure(
 	```rust